-Pasta primavera gets a makeover featuring fresh zucchini noodles a bright herby sauce and loads of fresh spring vegetables.
+Pasta primavera gets a makeover in this zucchini noodle primavera featuring fresh zucchini noodles, a bright herby sauce and loads of fresh spring vegetables.

 What comes to mind when you think of pasta primavera?
 Chances are you think of a rather bland pasta dish with a light cream sauce and a scattering of vegetables thrown in.

 Pasta primavera, invented famously by Le Cirque restaurant back in the heyday of nouvelle cuisine has since largely fallen out of favor.
 Although “primavera” means spring too many versions of the dish contained very few ingredients that had anything to do with spring with any vegetables most often overcooked into soggy submission.
 So I thought it was high time the classic dish got a bit of a makeover.

 This zucchini noodle primavera is my version of spring pasta that’s lightened up by using zucchini noodles instead of traditional noodles and packed with loads of springtime favorites like asparagus, snap peas and broccolini.
 The whole dish is a veritable cornucopia of green and the kind of food that makes you feel good after you’ve polished off your plate, not heavy and weighed down.
 Not to mention that it’s an easy and delicious way to get in your daily servings of vegetables.

 In a matter of moments you can whizz together the sauce and quickly cook the vegetables.
 If you have a spiralizer or a julienne peeler you can also easily make your own zucchini noodles or just buy them pre-made at your grocery store.

 I’ve also swapped out the original cream sauce for a fresh pesto inspired mix of dill, parsley and pistachios with a hint of lemon zest.
 The bright tasting sauce is a natural complement to the lightly blanched vegetables and the perfect dish to make this time of year.